-- Health Care Plans (IHP) are completed by the appropriate Head of Year (Mr S Khan, Ms T Griffin, Ms D Simmonds, Mrs A Devey and Mrs R Field/Ms L Jones) or Transition Manager/Head of Year 7 (Mrs D Etches) and SENDCO (Mr K Wallworth where students have a SEND) and updates are carried out for students. - PEEPs are completed by the relevant HEAD OF YEAR for students with medical conditions/injuries as required. - There is support for HEAD OF YEAR when a Risk Assessment is required for a student. - Procedures for dealing with students with medical conditions are followed by administration/support staff and First Aiders (see First Aid Policy). - Procedures for checking Parental medical consent forms and medication have been followed. - All First Aid/Emergency First Aid staff are aware of students on this list each half term. - 3.5 Transition Manager and Head of Year 7.
-The Transition Manager and Head of Year 7, Mrs D Etches, is responsible for the induction of Year 7 students including those with medical conditions.
-This person is responsible for: - Ensuring the Individual Healthcare plan (IHP) is written or updated in consultation with parents and other healthcare professionals, or other Academy staff as necessary before the start of their first term in the Academy or within two weeks after enrolment if they start during the year. - Ensuring that any other medical condition (where no IHP is required) is also recorded on SIMS. - Ensuring that where students also have a Special Educational Needs statement that the SENDCO is involved in writing/amending the Educational Health Care plan and IHP. - Ensuring that where medication is required to be administered in school that the 'Parental Medicine Consent Form' (Appendix 6 of First Aid Policy) is completed and attached to the IHP (where applicable) or where no IHP is required, the Medicine Consent Form is passed to the Appointed Officer (Mrs K Matharu). - Ensuring that where medication is stored by the Academy, and there is a valid reason why this is not stored in the back office, the location and reason for this is clearly noted on the IHP. - Ensuring that students know where their medications are stored. - Ensuring that where it may be necessary to consult with a GP or medical consultants/nurses, that parental permission is obtained using the agreed parental letter. - Carrying out a PEEP where there is a disability and attaching this to the IHP and passing it to the Appointed Person to put onto SIMS. - Informing relevant teaching staff, tutor and Head of Year 8 when students move up into the next year of students with medical conditions and PEEP's (where applicable). - Informing all First Aiders of students with medical conditions. - Ensuring the IHP, any other medical information and/or parental consent forms are filed with the office Appointed Officer for IHP's (Mrs K Matharu) for uploading onto SIMS. - Reviewing the IHP and PEEP (where applicable), at regular intervals as stated in the plan or in consultation with parents, medical professionals if the condition changes. - 3.6 Mid-Year Admissions Co-ordinator for Newly Arrived Students (NAS).
-Mid-Year Admissions Co-ordinator, Mrs M Matharu, will complete the mid-term admission student profile and identify any medical conditions.
+- IHPs are completed by the appropriate Head of Year (Mrs D Etches, Ms D Ram, Mr S Khan, Mrs A Devey and Mrs R Field) or Transition Manager/Head of Year 7 (Mrs T Griffin) and SENDCO (Mr K Wallworth where students have a SEND) and updates are carried out for students. - Personal Emergency Evacuation Plans (PEEP) are completed by the relevant Head of Year for students with medical conditions/injuries as required. - There is support for Head of Year when a Risk Assessment is required for a student. - Procedures for dealing with students with medical conditions are followed by administration/support staff and First Aiders (see First Aid Policy). - Procedures for checking parental medical consent forms and medication have been followed. - All First Aid/Emergency First Aid staff are aware of students on this list each half term. - 3.5 Transition Manager and Head of Year 7.
+The Transition Manager and Head of Year 7, Mrs T Griffin is responsible for the induction of Year 7 students including those with medical conditions.
+This person is responsible for: - Ensuring the IHP is written or updated in consultation with parents/carers and other healthcare professionals, or other Academy staff as necessary before the start of their first term in the Academy or within two weeks after enrolment if they start during the year. - Ensuring that any other medical condition (where no IHP is required) is also recorded on SIMS. - Ensuring that where students also have a Special Educational Needs statement that the - SENDCO is involved in writing/amending the EHC plan and IHP. - Ensuring that where medication is required to be administered in school that the 'Parental Medicine Consent Form' (Appendix 6 of First Aid Policy) is completed and attached to the IHP where applicable or where no IHP is required, the 'Parental Medicine Consent Form' is passed to the Appointed Officer (Mrs K Matharu). - Ensuring that where medication is stored by the Academy, and there is a valid reason why this is not stored in the back office, the location and reason for this is clearly noted on the IHP. - Ensuring that students know where their medications are stored. - Ensuring that where it may be necessary to consult with a GP or medical consultants/nurses, that parental permission is obtained using the agreed parental letter. - Carrying out a PEEP where there is a disability and attaching this to the IHP and passing it to the Appointed Person to put onto SIMS. - Informing all First Aiders of students with medical conditions. - Ensuring the IHP, any other medical information and/or parental consent forms are filed with the office Appointed Officer for IHPs (Mrs K Matharu) for uploading onto SIMS. - Reviewing the IHP and PEEP where applicable, at regular intervals as stated in the plan or in consultation with parents/carers, medical professionals if the condition changes. - 3.6 Mid-Year Admissions Coordinator for Newly Arrived Students (NAS).
+Mid-Year Admissions Coordinator, Mrs M Matharu, will complete the mid-term admission student profile and identify any medical conditions.
 Where medical conditions are identified, Mrs M Matharu will obtain parental consent to allow her to notify the relevant persons of any medical conditions that the student has.
-Where a student requires medication, Mrs M Matharu will obtain parental consent (using Appendix 6).
+Where a student requires medication, Mrs M Matharu will obtain parental consent (using Appendix 6 of the First Aid Policy).
 This includes everything from a minor to a serious medical condition.
-Mrs M Matharu will inform the HEAD OF YEAR that an IHP may be required and will also pass on this information to the Designated Person (Mrs M DeRome).
+Mrs M Matharu will inform the Head of Year that an IHP may be required and will also pass on this information to the Designated Person (Mrs M DeRome).